webman168/TLS1.3Browser-iOS5/readme.md

 # TLS 1.3 Browser for iOS 5
 Tested on iOS 5.1 with wikipedia.org, which uses TLS 1.3.
 Includes a Google root certificate and the ISRG X1 certificate for Wikipedia.
 Add your own certificates to the certs folder and rebuild the project to include them.

-It uses mbedTLS, which is licensed under GNU GPL V2 and Apache 2.0. mbedTLS is statically linked into the binary. https://github.com/Mbed-TLS/mbedtls. https://github.com/Mbed-TLS/mbedtls/blob/development/LICENSE.
+It uses mbedTLS-iOS5 (https://github.com/webman168/mbedtls-ios5/tree/main), which is licensed under GNU GPL V2 and Apache 2.0. mbedTLS is statically linked into the binary. https://github.com/Mbed-TLS/mbedtls. https://github.com/Mbed-TLS/mbedtls/blob/development/LICENSE.

 Built using a modified version of Theos and the stock iOS 5.1 SDK.